 Bone infarct may result from blockage of metaphyseal arteries by septic thrombi.
 The sequestrum facilitates colonization.

-The disc is avascular and is secondarily invaded by bacteria from the endplate region after metaphyseal bone is infected.
+The disc is avascular and is secondarily invaded by bacteria from the endplate region after the metaphyseal bone is infected.

 Retrograde seeding of venous blood via the Batson plexus can also cause the infection.
 During periods of increased intra-abdominal pressure, venous blood is shunted toward the vertebral venous plexus.